Also called: Giant Lymph Node Hyperplasia; Lymphoid Hamartoma; Angiofollicular Lymph Node Hyperplasia

 - Weight loss

-- Enlarged lymph nodes, usually around the neck, collarbone, underarm and groin areas
+- Abnormally large lymph nodes, typically in the neck, armpit, collarbone, and groin

 Diagnosing Castleman Disease